Tool List

 ```typescript

-// Class name: PascalCase
+// Class names: PascalCase

 class IndexManager {}

-// Function: camelCase
+// Functions: camelCase

 function normalizePath() {}

-// Constant: UPPER_SNAKE_CASE
+// Constants: UPPER_SNAKE_CASE

 const USER_CONFIG_DIR = '~/.acemcp';

-// Interface: PascalCase + 'I' prefix (optional)
+// Interfaces: PascalCase + 'I' prefix (optional)

 interface IConfig {}